bertmaher/multipy/README.md

 ```

-This small program introduces many of the core concepts of ``multipy::runtime``.
+This small program introduces many of the core concepts of ``torch::deploy``.

 An ``InterpreterManager`` abstracts over a collection of independent Python
 interpreters, allowing you to load balance across them when running your code.